by Randall S. Hansen, Ph.D.

 Problem-Solving | Creativity | Analytical | Compassionate | Decision-maker | Positive

 3. Identify Contributions:

-- my family: to be a leader in terms of personal outlook, compassion for others, and maintaining an ethical code; to be a good mother and a loving wife; to leave the world a better place for my children and their children.
+My family: to be a leader in terms of personal outlook, compassion for others, and maintaining an ethical code; to be a good father and husband; to leave the world a better place for my children and their children.

 4. Identify Goals:

 Short-term: To continue my career with a progressive employer that allows me to use my skills, talent, and values to achieve success for the firm.

 Long-term: To develop other outlets for my talents and develop a longer-term plan for diversifying my life and achieving both professional and personal success.

 To live life completely, honestly, and compassionately, with a healthy dose of realism mixed in with imagination, and to know that all things are possible if one sets their mind to finding an answer.

 Final Thoughts on Developing a Personal Mission Statement